WinBkg

 Gene

 CPT Mark Ponzillo Commander 25th Infantry Division LRRP on the left facing camera.
-Irvin K. Hermann number one Recondo graduate on the right facing camera.
+Irvin K. Herrmann number one Recondo graduate on the right facing camera.
 1LT Gerald Traxler XO of the 25th Infantry Division LRRP with back to camera.